Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Introduction

 A solid with ionic conductivity similar to liquid electrolytes has far reaching implications for the energy storage industry.
 Recently, first-principles (FP) calculations have been applied extensively for theoretical studies of ionic diffusion in solid electrolytes~\cite{Deng2016ComputationalBatteries}.
 But due to the huge computational resources required for the electronic structure calculations these simulations are often applied only to small systems ($\sim 100$ atoms) and short intervals of time ($\sim\SI{100}{\pico\second}$).
 Moreover, due to the Arrhenius-type temperature dependence of the diffusion events in solids, they occur too slowly at room temperature to be sampled with statistical certainty using ab initio molecular dynamics (AIMD)~\cite{He2018}.
 Therefore often simulations are carried out at elevated temperatures and ionic diffusivity at room temperature is approximated by extrapolation.
-However, this is not possible in the cases where the system of interest is unstable at higher temperatures.

 As an alternative to FP calculations, it has been demonstrated that machine learning (ML) methods can be applied for accurate representations of the potential energy surface (PES).
-Most notably, neural-network representations~\cite{Behler2007}, Gaussian approximation potentials~\cite{Bartok2010}, gradient-domain~\cite{Chmiela2017} and symmetrized gradient-domain ML~\cite{Chmiela2018}, deep potential~\cite{Zhang2018}, compressed sensing~\cite{Seko2015First-principlesSensing}, and deep neural-network for molecular wavefunctions~\cite{Schutt2019} are among various ML techniques which have been implemented.
+Most notably, neural-network (NN) representations~\cite{Behler2007}, Gaussian approximation potentials (GAP)~\cite{Bartok2010}, gradient-domain~\cite{Chmiela2017} and symmetrized gradient-domain ML~\cite{Chmiela2018}, deep potential~\cite{Zhang2018}, compressed sensing~\cite{Seko2015First-principlesSensing}, and deep neural-network for molecular wavefunctions~\cite{Schutt2019} are among various ML techniques which have been implemented.
 Using these techniques, the PES is learned from the data (potential energy and forces) obtained from limited FP calculations.
-In particular, the kernel methods pioneered by Bart\'ok et al.~\cite{Bartok2010} can be viewed as smooth interpolations of the energies in the data.
-For generation of the relevant data, on-the-fly learning~\cite{Li2015MolecularForces, Jinnouchi2019On-the-flyPoints, Jinnouchi2019PhaseInference}, a query-by-committee active-learning~\cite{Artrith2012High-dimensionalCopper}, and global exploration of PES~\cite{Bernstein2019DeSurfaces} have been reported.
+For generation of the relevant data, on-the-fly learning~\cite{Li2015MolecularForces, Jinnouchi2019On-the-flyPoints, Jinnouchi2019PhaseInference, Vandermause2020On-the-FlyEvents}, a query-by-committee active-learning~\cite{Artrith2012High-dimensionalCopper}, and global exploration of PES~\cite{Bernstein2019DeSurfaces} have been reported.